ezwelty/dpkg/README.md

   )
 ```

-You can preview package metadata:
+You can preview the package metadata:

 ``` r
 get_package(dp) %>% str()